Auckland's leaky pipes lose more water than the city saves

 She said to find and fix leaking pipes was not easy, and often resource-intensive.

 "It's an expensive exercise," Smith said.
-"Water loss from pipes hidden underground is very difficult to identify and very difficult to rehabilitate.
+"Water loss from pipes that are hidden underground are very difficult to identify and very difficult to rehabilitate.

 "The options that Auckland's looking at to augment its system - desalination, wastewater recycling - are not cheap either, so reducing water loss needs to be factored in and balanced against those equally expensive technologies."